-A 2020 Maryland “Right-to-Charge“ bill sponsored by Delegate Marc Korman to make it easier for residents with HOAs or at Condos to install EV charging equipment passed in the House but didn’t make it through the Senate in time.
-I have taken a particular interest in this legislation and I testified in front of the House Environment and Transportation Committee in support of the 2020 bill.
-Delegate Korman pre-filed the 2021 Right-to-Charge bill (HB 110) which has a hearing scheduled for January 26.
-I had asked my Senator, Guy Guzzone, to sponsor the Right-to-Charge bill in the Senate and he will be presenting SB 144 before the Judicial Proceedings Committee at a hearing scheduled for January 28.
-Note that hearing dates and times are subject to change.
+A Maryland “Right-to-Charge“ bill to make it easier for residents of multi-family housing to install EV charging equipment in their designated parking space passed this session.
+I had taken a particular interest in this legislation about five years ago and I testified in front of the House Environment and Transportation Committee and the Senate Judicial Proceedings Committee in support of the bill.
+Delegate Marc Korman had pre-filed the 2021 Right-to-Charge bill (HB 110) which gave it an early hearing.
+I had asked my Senator, Guy Guzzone, to sponsor the Right-to-Charge bill in the Senate and he presented SB 144 before the Judicial Proceedings Committee.
+The Governor needs to approve the bill and then it will become effective October 1, 2021.

 Maryland General Assembly Virtual Operations

 In order to adhere to public health guidelines due to COVID-19, Speaker Adrienne Jones says that Maryland House Committees will operate virtually in 2021.
 The MGA website will allow the public to upload written testimony.
 Members of the public will be able to sign up the day before to be heard on a particular bill during the virtual committee meetings.
 All House committee and subcommittee meetings and all voting sessions will be livestreamed through the MGA website.